“Love was never meant to be ordinary...

 Here, Ted reminds us that love often begins with curiosity and courage, a willingness to move closer even when the footing feels uncertain.

 Artwork prices shown are unframed.
-Framed options are available.
-Contact your art consultant for complete details.
+Framed options are available through your art consultant.